-Our board of directors adopted the 2010 Equity Incentive Plan, or 2010 Incentive Plan, in November 2009 and our stockholders approved the 2010 Incentive Plan in January 2010.
+Our board of directors adopted the 2010 Equity Incentive Plan, or 2010 Incentive Plan, in November 2009 and we expect our stockholders will approve the 2010 Incentive Plan prior to the closing of this offering.
 The 2010 Incentive Plan will become effective immediately upon the execution and delivery of the underwriting agreement for this offering.
 The 2010 Incentive Plan will terminate on November 16, 2019, unless sooner terminated by our board of directors.